Microsoft has added a management control software, Windows Management Instrumentation Provider Service, or WmiPrvSE. Recognize that name?

 Restart Some Other Services

-There are many other services related to WMI which could be running abnormally and causing the problem at hand.
+There are many other services related to WMI other than the WMI Provider Host High CPU Usage, which could be running abnormally and causing the problem at hand.
 For that, you can use the command prompt.

-Be sure to run it as an administrator by searching for cmd in the windows search, right click and select run as administrator option.
+Run it as an administrator by searching for cmd in the Windows search, right-click, and select the Run as administrator option.

 Now, to stop these services, use the following commands.
 Type them one by one and hit enter after each line:

-After each one, you should see a confirmation text like some service has been successfully stopped and the same when you enter the start commands, that the service has been successfully started.
+After each one, you should see a confirmation text like some service has been successfully stopped, and when you enter the start commands, the service has been successfully started.

-One this is done, you can restart your computer and see if the changes had any effect on the WMI provider host high cpu usage.
+Once done, you can restart your computer and see if the changes affected the WMI Provider Host’s High CPU Usage.

-If this method did not work either, move along to the next one down this list.
+If this method did not work either, move to the next one down this list.